A small picturesque village beside Bangor

 Helen’s Bay is a planned village which derived from the building of the Belfast and County Down Railway (BCDR) in the mid 19th century.
 The local landlord, the Marquess of Dufferin and Ava, had aspirations to develop the area as a luxury holiday resort.

 The picturesque village is renowned for its nine-hole golf course and the two lovely beaches flanking Crawfordsburn Country Park, which forms part of the North Down Coastal Path.
-The village can be accessed by rail and bus to Bangor and Belfast (stop Helen's Bay).

 The sandy beaches are exceptionally popular and well used.
 They boast spectacular scenery and views across Belfast Lough.
 Helen's Bay Beach is part of Belfast Lough ASSI and SAC which was established for the populations on wading birds that spend the winter at the beach.
 In the summer time visitors may spot Eider Ducks and terns.
 In the summer they may see Porpoises and seals.